bus710/dart-zig-interop/README.md

+# Dart Zig Interop

-Caution: currently the `toDartString` gets panicked if it is executed against to Zig struct (Getting a Zig string doesn't have any problem).
+:exclamation: Caution: currently the `toDartString` gets panicked if it is executed against to Zig struct (Getting a Zig string doesn't have any problem).
 It seems like there is some pointer address issue in Dart FFI.

 <br/>
 <br/>

-# Dart Zig Interop

 There are some examples for Dart and C FFI:
 - https://dart.dev/interop/c-interop